Cubs vs. Guardians Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has recorded 80 hits with 14 doubles, two triples, nine home runs and 39 walks.
-He has driven in 35 runs with four stolen bases.
+- Dansby Swanson has 14 doubles, two triples, nine home runs, 39 walks and 35 RBI (80 total hits).
+He has stolen four bases.

 Swanson Recent Games